Toward Metaphor-Fluid Conversation Design for Voice User Interfaces: Study 2: Comparing Metaphor-Fluid VUI to a Default VUI

-The within-subjects nature of the study allowed participants to compare the two VUIs directly.
-P21, when talking about Metaphor-Fluid VUI, observed, \textit{“This recording was better than the first one.
-It felt more human and less stiff.”} Similarly, P8 shared, \textit{“I definitely preferred the prior version [Default VUI] of Z over this one.
-While I use my Alexa daily, I don't look to it for 'human conversation.' [...]
-This version added a little flowery stuff that I didn't care for or need in a voice assistant.
-I can understand how others might like that touch, but it's not a selling point for me.
-It's more a waste of time.”}
+The within-subjects design allowed participants to compare the two VUIs directly.
+P21 said, “This recording was better than the first one.
+It felt more human and less stiff.”
+In contrast, P8 commented, “I preferred the prior version [Default VUI].
+While I use my Alexa daily, I don't look to it for human conversation.
+This version added a little flowery stuff that I didn’t care for or need.
+I can see how others might like it, but for me, it’s more a waste of time.”

-Some participants explicitly recognized the Default VUI as resembling familiar systems.
-P29 mentioned, \textit{“I think this version is something that I am more used to,”} reflecting its alignment with conventional designs.
-Similarly, P42 remarked, \textit{“Z sounds pretty standard, similar to Siri.”} Similarly, the Metaphor-Fluid VUI was noted for its "fluid" nature, with P45 noting, \textit{“This interaction seemed to gel more fluidly and felt more personable instead of robotic like the first instance.”} On the other hand, this fluidity provoked an unusual comparison by P34: \textit{"The switch from being personal to impersonal throughout the conversation, kind of like it was a maid or servant."}

-Interestingly, despite being explicitly informed that the voice was identical in both conditions, several participants perceived distinct differences in how the VUI sounded across interactions.
-For instance, P14 described the Default VUI as \textit{“too robotic and not natural,”} while P21 remarked on the Metaphor-Fluid VUI, \textit{“I thought this voice sounded less artificial compared to the last one.”} This feedback reveals that conversational content and interaction style alone were sufficient to alter participants' perceptions of the voice's naturalness.
-Remarkably, even without any change in the auditory properties, the dialogue design led participants to feel as though the voices themselves were different.
-This highlights the significant role that conversational content plays in shaping user perceptions beyond just the qualities of the voice itself.

-\subsection{Discussion}
+\section{Discussion}